 “They can ultimately explore their own capacity for visual thinking, because that’s what I care about.
 I really do care deeply about people have the potential to solve their own problems or problems of the world.
 So the best thing they can do is to self-educate.”

-As for future plans, Sunni hopes to continue growing her business and building thought leadership through new and regular content.
+As for future plans, the one and only Sunni Brown hopes to continue growing her business and building thought leadership through new and regular content.
 In fact, a little birdie told us that she’s working on a couple of new book ideas, which we hope to learn more about soon!

 At the heart of the movement is the desire to think above and beyond.
 Embrace the doodler inside of you, and know that you have the power to think and express your ideas differently, whether in ink, chalk, or crayon.